le0kar0ub1/BlueSeed/doc/project.md

 BlueSeed is a little project without ambition that explore the world of RISC-V.

+This Documentation is short and write with MarkDown syntax for a better integration.

 ## RISC-V A blurry world

 [RISC-V](https://riscv.org) is an open source hardware [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture) (Instruction Set Architecture) type [RISC](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer) (Reduce Instruction Set Computer).